The manta rays come to meet Matt, who has immersed himself in apnea. (Komodo, Indonesia, July 2016)

 One of my photos published in a National Geographic book

 Updated, April 2019.
-Three years after these extraordinary encounters in the waters of Komodo, I am proud to say that one of my pictures of manta rays swimming to meet Matt in apnea - him with open arms, amazed by the show - is part of the photos published in the book 100 Dives of a Lifetime published by National Geographic Books!
+Three years on from these extraordinary encounters in the waters of Komodo, I'm proud to say that one of my images of manta rays swimming to meet Matt - with his arms open in amazement - is one of the photos published in the book.
+100 Dives of a Lifetime published by National Geographic Books!

 Many underwater photographers from all walks of life, including the famous British Alex Mustard (he is notably the author of the photo of cenote on the cover) helped to illustrate this book.
-This one is written by Carie MillerShe is an American author based in New Zealand who has made a journey that makes you dream (see her Instagram dedicated to this world tour of dive sites): @thedivetravelers)... 🤗
+This one is written by Carie Milleran American author based in New Zealand, who completed a dreamlike journey (see her Instagram dedicated to this world tour of diving sites: @thedivetravelers)... 🤗

 Your email address will not be published.
 Required fields are marked *